'IN SHOCK': Passing Driver Details Attempt To Save Woman, Child Trapped In Nutley House Fire

 The fire was being investigated by the Essex County Prosecutor's Office.

-"I helped the man out of the house, and he was obviously in shock," Capiro said.
+"I helped the man out of the house, and he was obviously in shock," Caprio said.

 "He told me he was preparing breakfast when he noticed smoke from upstairs.
 He went upstairs and said the fire was in his grandson's room!
 He was unable to open the door, not sure why."